ruanyf/css-modules-demos/README.md

 You should see a red `h1` title in a blue background.

-## Demo06 exporting values variables

-You can export values with CSS Modules similar to using variables in less or sass.
+## Demo06: Exporting Values Variables

-PostCSS and the [postcss-modules-values](https://github.com/css-modules/postcss-modules-values) plugin are needed.
+You could use variables in CSS Modules.
+This feature is provided by PostCSS and the [postcss-modules-values](https://github.com/css-modules/postcss-modules-values) plugin.

 ```bash
 $ npm install --save postcss-loader postcss-modules-values